romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-Note that `min`, `max`, `email` have no effect in the migration, these methods are only for validation that we will use later.
+Note that `min`, `max`, and `email` have no effect on the migration, these methods are only for validation that we will use later.

-`Porm` will probably gain a feature of auto-generated migrations in the future, but for now they are written manually.
+`Porm` will probably gain a feature of auto-generated migrations in the future, but for now, they are written manually.

-## writing tests for register user endpoint
+## writing tests for registering user endpoint

 Let's write tests for the first endpoint `POST /users`: